Check the information below to find out your eligibility and how to apply:

 These grants are intended for small, developing and less well-resourced groups and organisations across South Yorkshire, where small amounts of funding can make a real difference.
 Applicants don’t have to be a registered charity and most grants are made as one-off payments between £600 and £5,000.

-To be assessed by our next quarterly panel, please complete your application by 20th April 2020
+To be assessed by our next quarterly panel, please complete your application by tbc

 The Young People’s Mental Health and Wellbeing Fund in memory of Molly Hurst is for projects which support 10 -26 year olds with their mental health and wellbeing.